 The group is selective about who is allowed to adopt its Greyhounds, and before being eligible for adoption, the adopter must meet some requirements:

-- Prior dog or Greyhound experience is beneficial.
+- Prior dog or Greyhound experience is preferred.

 - Having prior experience training dogs or Greyhounds is advantageous.